 We conducted this performance audit in accordance with generally accepted government auditing standards.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objective.
-Conclusion Our audit found that the county complied with California statutes for the apportionment and allocation of property tax revenues for the audit period.
-Follow-up on Prior Audit Findings The county has satisfactorily resolved the finding noted in our prior audit report, for the period of July 1, 2009, through June 30, 2018, issued on June 24, 2019.
-The implementation status of the corrective action is described in the Appendix.
-Views of Responsible Officials We discussed our audit results with county representatives during an exit conference conducted on July 30, 2024.
+Conclusion Our audit found that the county complied with California statutes for the apportionment and allocation of property tax revenues during the audit period.
+Follow-up on Prior Audit Findings Our prior audit report, for the period of July 1, 2016, through June 30, 2020, issued on May 25, 2021, disclosed no findings.
+Views of Responsible Officials We discussed our audit results with the county's representatives during an exit conference conducted on December 3, 2024.
 At the exit conference, the county's representatives agreed with the audit results.
-Restricted Use This audit report is solely for the information and use of the county, the Legislature, the California Department of Finance, and the SCO; it is not intended to be, and should not be, used by anyone other than these specified parties.
+Restricted Use This report is solely for the information and use of the county, the Legislature, the California Department of Finance, and the SCO; it is not intended to be, and should not be, used by anyone other than these specified parties.
 This restriction is not intended to limit distribution of this audit report, which is a matter of public record and is available on the SCO website at www.sco.ca.gov.
 Original signed by Kimberly A. Tarvin, CPA